-If you are a resident of Northampton or have experienced relationship violence or abuse, sexual assault, or stalking in Northampton, Civilian Advocate Jessie is available to provide confidential support and advocacy for you.
-Jessie also has office hours at Center for women and Communities in Amherst.
+If you are a resident of Northampton or have experienced relationship violence or abuse, sexual assault, or stalking in Northampton, our Civilian Advocate is available to provide confidential support and advocacy for you.

 What is a Civilian Advocate?

 A Civilian Advocate is someone who is not a police officer but works on-site at the station to provide services for the community.
-Jessie is an employee of Center for Women and Communities and is housed at the Northampton Police Department.
-She specializes in domestic violence, sexual assault and related issues.
+Our Civilian Advocate is an employee of the Center for Women and Communities and is housed at the Northampton Police Department.
+They specialize in domestic violence, sexual assault, and related issues.

-If you have questions about the legal system or what happens next in the process, Jessie can help to find the answer and offer support along the way.
-You can arrange to meet with Jessie at the Northampton Police Department, Center for Women and Communities in Amherst, and other locations where you would like support or accompaniment, including district court.
+If you have questions about the legal system or what happens next in the process, they can help to find the answer and offer support along the way.
+You can arrange to meet with them at the Northampton Police Department and other locations where you would like support or accompaniment, including district court.

 Obtaining a Restraining Order: